The Pros and Cons of Making Money with Affiliate Marketing

 - It can be added to your current home business to create an additional income stream.

 - Affiliate marketing is ideal for bloggers, coaches, information entrepreneurs, and those who build and maintain their own digital properties.

 Cons of Affiliate Marketing

 - Affiliate hijacking can occur in which you're not given credit for your referral.
-URL masking can help.

 How to Become a Successful Affiliate Marketer

 - Researching the history of affiliate marketing and the successful brands and personalities within the market.